Moon-0xff/gnome-mpris-label/README.md

 This was originally a fork of mheine's spotify-label.
 I've rewritten almost the entire original code and reverted almost every commit.
 So i decided to start this repository from scratch.

-Warning: user options have not been implemented yet.
-If you want to change default values, you will have to edit the source code.

 ## To Do List
 - [X] Fix broken/messy label when artist or album field is empty
 - [X] Change player source either by clicking the label or by a dropdown menu
-- [ ] Implement user accessible settings
+- [X] Implement user accessible settings
 - [ ] Test GNOME 40/41 compatibility

 ## Contribution